Add or Append Element to Vector in R?

 1. Quick Examples of Add Element to Vector

-Following are quick examples of how to add or append a single element or multiple elements to vector in R.
+Following are quick examples of how to add or append a single element or multiple elements to a vector in R.

 # Quick Examples